 - Neither Provider nor any holding company, affiliate, agent, subsidiary of Provider or Owners, will be held responsible for any damage of any kind, related to the use of, or the inability to access or use the Content or the Website or any functionality, or of any linked website to the extent permissible by law.

 6. PRIVACY, ACCESS TO AND USE OF INFORMATION

-- Provider receives various types of information (“Information”) from Users who access the Website, including personal information as detailed in the Promotion of Access to Information Act (“PAIA”), Act 2 of 2000, and as detailed in section 1 of ECTA (“Personal Information”).
+- Provider receives various types of information (“Information”) from Users who access the Website, including personal information as detailed in the Promotion of Access to Information Act, No 2 of 2000 (as amended) (“PAIA”), and as detailed in section 1 of ECTA (“Personal Information”).

 - Provider may electronically collect, store and use Personal Information, inter alia name, contact details, surfing patterns, email, IP address of the User.
 Provider voluntarily subscribes to section 51 of ECTA and endeavours to treat Personal Information received by Provider accordingly.

 - Whenever the User is of the opinion that Provider fails to comply with section 51 of ECTA, the User will contact Provider by sending an email email@example.com .
 The Provider will review the User’s representations made by email and, if within the Provider’s sole and absolute discretion advisable, take corrective action and in any event within 7 (SEVEN) days respond to User informing about corrective actions taken, if any.

 - Despite such undertaking, it is possible for internet-based communications to be intercepted.

 - Without the use of encryption, the internet is not a secure medium and privacy cannot be ensured.
 Internet e-mail is vulnerable to interception and forging.